DeletedMyEmail/FancyMessenger/README.md

 ## Recent Changes

+1. Message history and contact list
-1. Queue messages if a user is offline and send them if they get back online
+2. Queue messages if a user is offline and send them if they get back online
-2. Save images
+3. Save images
-3. Send images
+4. Send images
-4. GUI style
+5. GUI style
-5. AES
+6. AES

 <!-- Roadmap -->
 ## Roadmap